-- Split your dough either into 2 large pieces 4 normal sizes and then braid/shape however you like it.
+- Split your dough either into 2, 3 or 4 and then braid/shape however you like it.

 - Allow to rise for 30 minutes then brush with an egg wash.
-You can top with any classic toppings like sesame seeds, poppy seeds, zaatar, etc. or try out my garlic confit topping below.
-If using a standard topping, bake about 35-40 minutes.
+You can top with any classic toppings like sesame seeds, poppy seeds, zaatar, etc. or try out one of my toppings below (see note) and bake about 40 minutes.

 - Preheat the oven to 400 F. Line a baking sheet with foil for easy cleanup and then line with parchment paper.
 Place the tomatoes on the sheet and toss with olive oil, coarse sea salt, the minced garlic, oregano and freshly cracked black pepper.
 Place the thyme springs in between.
 Bake for 35-40 minutes until the tomatoes have blistered (the skins should look shriveled).
 Cut everything up into small peices, making sure to remove the thyme stems.